Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - **a.
 True**
   - b.
 False

-Question 1 - Lesson 1:
+Question 1 - Lesson 14: The Standard Normal Distribution
+Solution: This is true because it is a bell curve, highlighted by “standard normal density.”
+For example, if it was skewed, there is no guarantee that the half of the datapoints would be below the mean.
+Answer: True

 ---